jaim3r0jas/clickup-intellij-plugin/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request to the main repository with a description of your changes.
 6. Wait for review and feedback from the maintainers.

+#### Troubleshooting

+- **Plugin Not Showing**: Restart the IDE and ensure the plugin is enabled.
+- **Connection Issues**: Verify your API token and test the connection.
+- **Tasks Not Syncing**: Check your internet connection and ClickUp server status.
+- **Time Tracking Issues**: Ensure you are using IntelliJ IDEA Ultimate.

+For unresolved issues, create a ticket on [GitHub Issues](https://github.com/rojas-safenow/clickup-integration/issues).

 #### License